 Services for homeless or runaway youth

 The Foundation 2 Crisis Services’ Emergency Youth Shelter is a 24/7, 365 day a year emergency shelter for youth experiencing a personal or family crisis which makes it necessary to temporarily live away from home.
-The shelter is open to youth of all sexes and genders between the ages of 11-17.
+The shelter is open to youth between the ages of 11-17.

 Criteria for admission include: